blakedebray/blakedebray/README.md

 I strive to always be self-aware, pausing before reacting, and having a deeper understanding of my emotions and triggers.
 In situations of conflict, I externally express the trigger, reaction, and what I am learning from each experience in order to create a safe space for others to do so as well.

 I believe in modeling curiousity, especially in situations where I don't agree or have an initial, negative reaction.

+### Curiousity

+I have a strong curiousity and desire to learn, whether it is to read something new, try something new, or to learn a process in order to contribute towards making it better.

 ## :books: Resources/Experiences that inspires me